michelmsft/GoodFood/README.md

     return;
 }
 ```

 #### Step 2: Build the Kernel

+In this step, we create and configure the Semantic Kernel by connecting it to the Azure OpenAI GPT model using the deployment name, endpoint, and API key.
+Once built, we retrieve the chat completion service from the kernel to enable AI-powered interactions.

 ```csharp
 // Create a kernel with Azure OpenAI chat completion IKernelBuilder builder = Kernel.CreateBuilder().AddAzureOpenAIChatCompletion(
     deploymentName: apiModelName,